Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/GettingStarted.md

 >The configurator occasionally conflicts with existing settings in the project.
 To avoid this, it can help to delete the following prior to running the XTS Configurator:

-> - XtsProcessingUnit
+- XtsProcessingUnit
-- All Mover Axis Object
+- All Mover Axis Objects
 - Existing XTS_Task
 - Any hardware in the IO section.